cdklabs/cdk-pipelines-github/README.md

 ### Self Hosted Runner

-The following example shows how to configure the workflow to run on a self-hosted runner:
+The following example shows how to configure the workflow to run on a self-hosted runner.
+Note that you do not need to pass in `self-hosted` explicitly as a label.

 ```ts
 import { App } from 'aws-cdk-lib';